Chattahoochee County, Georgia: Geography

 According to the U.S. Census Bureau, the county has a total area of 251 sqmi, of which 249 sqmi is land and 2.4 sqmi (1.0%) is water.

 The vast majority of Chattahoochee County is located in the Middle Chattahoochee River-Walter F. George Lake subbasin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).
 The very small southeastern corner of the county is located in the Kinchafoonee-Muckalee subbasin of the same larger ACF Basin.
+The county forms part of the West Georgia region.